Théo-Mario Coppola

 Their reviews on art practitioners, books and exhibitions have been published by Antidote, ATP Diary, Crash Magazine, Critique d’art, Flash Art, SP–ARTE 365 Editorial and ZéroDeux.

-They have held lectures, courses and workshops at institutions in France, Italy and internationally (Sciences Po Toulouse, Toulouse from 2016 to 2018, Beaux-Arts de Paris (BA), Paris in 2016, Université Paris 8, Saint-Denis in 2018 and 2019, IESA, Paris in 2020, 2021, 2023 and 2024, Nuova Accademia di Belle Arti (NABA), Rome in 2020, The Alternative Art School (TAAS), online in 2021).
+Committed to the current, intersectional and transnational theoretical and critical debates on the transformation of methodologies, the foundation of new paradigms and the development of previously neglected areas of study, they have held lectures, courses and workshops at art schools, political studies schools and university departments (Sciences Po Toulouse, Toulouse from 2016 to 2018, Beaux-Arts de Paris (BA), Paris in 2016, Université Paris 8, Saint-Denis in 2018 and 2019, IESA, Paris in 2020, 2021, 2023 and 2024, Nuova Accademia di Belle Arti (NABA), Rome in 2020, The Alternative Art School (TAAS), online in 2021).

-To commission Théo-Mario Coppola or for press enquiries please send an email at studio[at]theomariocoppola[dot]xyZ
+To commission Théo-Mario Coppola or for press enquiries